Titanium vs Stainless Steel: An In-Depth Comparison

 Manufacturing and Processing Expenses

-The manufacturing and processing of titanium are more complex and costly compared to stainless steel, impacting the final cost of titanium products.
+Titanium’s manufacturing and processing are more complex and costly than those of stainless steel, impacting the final cost of titanium products.

 Long-term Value and Sustainability